kmherod/DAT511-Group-Project/README.md

 - #5 CREATE TIDY DATA - Calculates average of each variable for each activity and each subject.

 - #6 SAVE THE TIDY DATA - Creates a text file for the tidy data dataset.

+How to verify the results

+- LIBRARIES - Run command packageVersion() with package name to verify it loaded correctly.

+- SET WORKING DIRECTORY - Use command getwd() to confirm file path.
+Use command list.files() to verify folder contents.

+- #1 MERGING TRAINING AND TEST DATA - Use colnames(your_data)[1:5] to see the first five column names.
+Use summary(your_data[, 1:3]) to summarize the first 3 columns.

+- #2 EXTRACT RELEVANT MEASURES -

+- #3 DESCRIPTIVE ACTIVTY NAMES -

+- #4 LABEL DATA WITH DESCRIPTIVE NAMES -

+- #5 CREATE TIDY DATA - Use View(your_data) to verify grouping worked.

+- #6 SAVE THE TIDY DATA - To verify the file was saved use list.files(pattern = "your_data.txt").